jvandenaardweg/coinaly/README.md

 # Simpletrade

-An easy too use mobile "on the go" trade interface for Bittrex, because Bittrex did a horrible job in providing a mobile friendly website.
+Fast and easy to use mobile trade interface for cryptocurrencies.
+Track your trades to the moon and beyond.
+Are my coins taking off or crashing down?
+Better insights in your cryptocurrency endeavours.

 Alpha site: https://simpletrade.herokuapp.com/ (synced with the `master` branche)